-- 1. If you are a current student, (those with WCU login credentials) must apply for GA positions across the university through Handshake.
-You must login to view available positions and submit applications through Handshake. - 2.
-If you are a newly admitted student, (those without WCU login credentials) can view available GA positions here.
-You must email your application materials to the contact person listed for the position.
-PLEASE DO NOT ATTEMPT TO REGISTER FOR HANDSHAKE UNTIL YOU HAVE WCU LOGIN CREDENTIALS.
+- Current matriculated students (those with WCU login credentials) must apply for GA positions through Handshake.
+Students must login to view available positions and submit applications through Handshake.
+Once logged into Handshake and select Job Type On-Campus Student Employment.
+GA opportunities will specifically have Graduate Assistant in the title.
+If you have questions about logging into Handshake or searching for available campus-wide GA positions, contact the Career Development Center (cdc@wcupa.edu). - Newly admitted students (those without WCU login credentials) can view available GA positions can view available GA positions here.
+Students must email application materials to the contact person listed for the position.
+Please note that students cannot be formally offered a GA position until they are fully matriculated into the MPH program.